brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/SysAdmin-Tools/GroupPolicyObjects-Templates/README.md

 - **Install CMDB FusionInventory Agent:** Automates the deployment of asset management tools like the FusionInventory Agent.
 - **Password Policy for All Domain Users:** Implements robust password policies to ensure compliance across domain-wide user accounts.

-### How to Import these GPOs Templates onto your Domain or Forest Server (Global Catalog Server)?
+### How to Import These GPO Templates into Your Domain or Forest Server?
-You must, first of all have an functional Windows Server DC or Forest Server, that must be Global Catalog Server, and use this script locate at: `   ` and use the option to Import GPOs.
-There's an 'C:\Logs-TEMP\' log file to obtaining the Import procedure results.
+To import these templates, ensure you have a functional Windows Server DC or Forest Server configured as a Global Catalog Server.
+Use the script located at:
+`SysAdmin-Tools/ActiveDirectory-Management/Export-n-Import-GPOsTool.ps1`.
+This script includes options to import GPOs into your server, and a log file is generated at `C:\Logs-TEMP\` to record the results of the import process.

 ---